2026 Georgia state elections: Georgia State Senate

 Elections will be held for all 56 seats in the Georgia State Senate.

 Georgia House of Representatives

 Elections will be held for all 180 seats in the Georgia House of Representatives.

+Party advisory questions

+During the primary elections voters of the Democratic Party of Georgia will vote on 2 questions and voters of the Georgia Republican Party will vote on 8.
+The questions are non binding.

 District attorneys

 9 out of 49 judicial circuits will hold elections for district attorney.

+Judicial offices

+Three seats on the Supreme Court of Georgia are on the May 19 ballot.
+They are currently held by Sarah Warren, Charlie Bethel, and Benjamin Land.

+Two challengers announced their candidacies in February 2026: Jen Jordan is challenging Presiding Justice Sarah Warren, while attorney Miracle Rankin is running against Justice Charlie Bethel.

 Local elections

 During the regular primary, most counties will hold partisan primaries county commission seats, board of education seats, sheriff, and other countywide offices, while several consolidated city-county governments will hold nonpartisan elections for mayor, select city council and select board of education seats, including Columbus, Athens, and Augusta.